theredkoala21/lxd-webgui/README.md

 # Description

 A lightweight web management web interface for LXD.

-Completely in JavaScript.
-Does not need an application server, database or any other backend services.
-Just serve the static HTML and JS files.
+Written completely in AngularJS.
+Does not need an application server, database or other backend services.
+Just serve the static HTML and JS files and go!

 # Status

-This software is alpha.
+This software is beta.

 # Screenshot